 ---|---|

 Floyd Patterson (The Gentleman of Boxing) was an American professional boxer.
 He was born in Waco, North Carolina, U.S. on January 4, 1935.
-Patterson made his professional boxing debut at the age of 17 on September 12, 1952.
+Patterson made his professional boxing debut at the age of 17, on September 12, 1952.
 He was a heavyweight world champion.
 He died on May 11, 2006 at the age of 71 years.
-Patterson is a Hall of Famer.
+Patterson was inducted into the International Boxing Hall of Fame (IBHOF) in 1991.

 Total Fights | 64 |